Entertainment News Roundup: A Minute With: 'The Boys' actors Urban and Ackles on season 3; Pop superstar Britney Spears weds Sam Asghari and more | Entertainment

 Entertainment News Roundup: A Minute With: 'The Boys' actors Urban and Ackles on season 3; Pop superstar Britney Spears weds Sam Asghari and more

-A teaser track, "Yet to Come (The Most Beautiful Moment)", has had more than 17.8 million views on YouTube in less than two days.
+"I am very ecstatic this day has come, and they are married," Brandon Cohen of BAC Talent, which represents Asghari, said in an emailed statement, a day after the couple tied the knot.
 Bieber illness video is heartbreaking, says UK patient with same condition A patient with the same facial-paralysis causing virus that has affected Justin Bieber said on Saturday she had been saddened to see what the Canadian pop star is going through and proud that he is making people aware of the illness.

 Following is a summary of current entertainment news briefs.